2026 Commonwealth Games: Initial interest

-Scottish bid
+Scotland bid

-Glasgow was considered as the "last possibility" to host the 2026 games after Victoria pulled out.
+Glasgow was considered as the "last possibility" to host the 2026 Games after Victoria pulled out.

-On 11 April 2024, it was announced that Glasgow was considered as a "last possibility" to host the 2026 Games in the event, if no other host was forthcoming, in an alternative to safeguard the Games.
-It was reported that the Games would be in a smaller scale and could reuse venues from the 2014 Commonwealth Games.
-Accommodation for the athletes would comprise hotels, and possibly a combination of Glasgow Caledonian University and University of Glasgow student residences.
-Furthermore, the costs of the Games would be covered fully by the Commonwealth Games Federation and their other corporate sponsors.
-Discussions were ongoing between Commonwealth Games Scotland, the Scottish Government, and EventScotland with a confirmed bid expected by the end of the month.
-However, the bid documents would not end up being submitted at that time.
-On 25 July 2024, BBC reported that a decision would be made in August.
+On 11 April 2024, it was announced that Glasgow was considered as a "last possibility" to host the 2026 Games in the event that no other host was forthcoming.
+It was reported that the Games would be on a smaller scale and could reuse venues from the 2014 Commonwealth Games.
+Accommodation for the athletes would comprise hotels, and possibly the student residences of Glasgow Caledonian University and University of Glasgow.
+Furthermore, the cost of the Games would be covered fully by the Commonwealth Games Federation and their corporate sponsors.
+Discussions were ongoing between Commonwealth Games Scotland, the Scottish Government and EventScotland: a confirmed bid was expected by the end of the month, but the bid documents were in fact not submitted at that time.
+On 25 July 2024, the BBC reported that a decision would be made in August.

-On 11 August 2024, it was speculated that an agreement was reached for Glasgow to take over the hosting rights of the games.
-A statement from the Commonwealth Games Council for Scotland issued on 30 August 2024, suggested a compact and low scale games concept with 10 sports across four venues including the Scotstoun Stadium and the Tollcross International Swimming Centre.
+On 11 August 2024, it was speculated that an agreement had been reached for Glasgow to take over the hosting rights of the Games.
+A statement from the Commonwealth Games Council for Scotland issued on 30 August 2024, suggested a compact and low scale Games with 10 sports across four venues including the Scotstoun Stadium and the Tollcross International Swimming Centre.

-On 17 September 2024, it was announced that the Scottish Government had agreed to host the games with compensation from Victoria.
+On 17 September 2024, it was announced that the Scottish Government had agreed to host the Games with compensation from Victoria.